orbitse/Awesome-Law-NLP-Research-Work/README.md

 - **Semi-automatic knowledge population in a legal document management system** (2019), Guido Boella et al. Artificial Intelligence and Law; Dordrecht Vol. 27, Iss.
 2, pp. 227-251.
 DOI:10.1007/s10506-018-9239-8  [[PDF]](https://scholar.google.com/scholar?hl=en&lr=&q=Recurrent%20neural%20network-based%20models%20for%20recognizing%20requisite%20and%20effectuation%20parts%20in%20legal%20texts+author%3ANguyen)
 From Abstract: This paper proposes several recurrent neural network-based models for recognizing requisite and effectuation (RE) parts in legal text.
 Recognizing requisite and effectuation parts, called the RRE task, can be modeled as a sequence labeling problem.
 They propose a modification of the Bidirectional Long Short-Term Memory-Conditional Random Fields model (BiLSTM-CRF) to include the use of external features to improve the performance of deep learning models in case a large annotated corpora is not available.

+#### &nbsp;&nbsp;&nbsp;2014 ####

+- __Machine Learning and Law__ (2014).
+Harry Surden, Washington Law Review, Vol. 89, No. 1, (March 26, 2014). [[PDF](https://ssrn.com/abstract=2417415)]
+From Abstract: This Article explores the application of machine learning techniques within the practice of law.
+Broadly speaking “machine learning” refers to computer algorithms that have the ability to “learn” or improve in performance over time on some task.
+In general, machine learning algorithms are designed to detect patterns in data and then apply these patterns going forward to new data in order to automate particular tasks.
+If performing well, machine learning algorithms can produce automated results that approximate those that would have been made by a similarly situated person.

 ----------
 ### Current Project ###